stumpapp/stump/README.md

 ### /apps

-- `desktop`: A React+Tauri application.
+- `desktop`: A React+Tauri application
-- `docs`: A NextJS application for the Stump documentation site.
+- `docs`: A NextJS application for the Stump documentation site
-- `mobile`: A React Native application.
+- `mobile`: A React Native application
-- `server`: An [Axum](https://github.com/tokio-rs/axum) HTTP server.
+- `server`: An [Axum](https://github.com/tokio-rs/axum) HTTP server
-- `web`: A React application.
+- `web`: A React application

 ### /core

-- `core`: A Rust crate containing Stump's core functionalities.
+- `core`: A Rust crate containing Stump's core functionalities

 ### /crates

+- `cli`: A CLI library used in the `server` app
+- `codegen`: A small rust app that handles all of the code generation for Stump
+- `integrations`: A rust library containing integrations with other notification services
-- `prisma-cli`: A small rust app to run the Prisma CLI.
+- `prisma-cli`: A small wrapper rust app to run the Prisma CLI

 ### /packages

-- `api`: All of the API functions used by the `client` package.
+- `api`: All of the API functions used by the `client` package
-- `client`: React-query config, hooks, and other client-side utilities.
+- `client`: React-query config, hooks, and other client-side utilities
-- `components`: Shared React components for the web and desktop applications.
+- `components`: Shared React components for the web and desktop applications
-- `interface`: A React component responsible for the main UI layout for the web and desktop applications.
+- `interface`: A React component responsible for the main UI layout for the web and desktop applications
 - `types`: Shared TypeScript types for interfacing with Stump's core and API

 ## Similar Projects 👯